 All irrigators have the responsibility to prevent soil erosion on their lands, and further to prevent any drifting of soil from being deposited within the irrigation works.
-The costs incurred by the District to control soil drifting are recoverable by the District against the offending landowners.
+The District reserves the right to recover the costs of cleaning of any portions of the irrigation works for soil drifting from the offending landowners.

-5.0 ON-FARM IRRIGATION WORKS
+5.0 On-Farm Irrigation Works

-All irrigators are responsible for the proper operation and maintenance of their on-farm irrigation works and are to comply with any maximum instantaneous flow rate restrictions implemented by the District affecting such on-farm irrigation works.
+All irrigators are responsible for the proper operation and maintenance of their on-farm irrigation works.
 As irrigation in the District is accomplished both by surface [gravity or flood] methods and by mechanized sprinkler irrigation, irrigators must ensure that their on-farm irrigation works are in proper and operable condition.